California Board of Nursing: Guide to Disciplinary Actions and Complaints

 This information does not constitute legal advice and is not a substitute for individual case consultation and research.
 No representations are made as to the accuracy of this information and appropriate legal counsel should be consulted before taking any actions.
 Contact us for a consultation regarding your case to learn more.

-Written by Melissa DuChene and Suzanne Crouts.
+Written by Melissa DuChene and Gillian Friedman.